-- STDY 101 Essential Skills for College Success: This course is designed to develop the academic skills of college students.
+STDY 101 - Essential Skills for College Success: This course is designed to develop the academic skills of college students.
 Emphasis is placed on learning organized study techniques, comprehension of reading materials, note-taking procedures, and examination skills.
 Students will develop basic proficiency in computer applications necessary for most PIU courses.
-Students are also introduced to the library and learn basic research skills including the use of the Internet. - STDY 301 Research Methods: This course is a concentrated course in research methods; it covers the basics of research, types of information, source evaluation, research paper structure, citations, and formatting.
-Individual and group assignments are major components of the course. - THEO 101 The God of the Bible: A study of the authority of the Bible and its revelation of the nature and attributes of God the Father, the Son, and the Holy Spirit.
-In addition, the course focuses on the work of God and the doctrine of the Trinity. - THEO 200 Introduction to Christian Doctrine: An introductory survey of evangelical Christian doctrine.
-Each of the following doctrines will be examined: the nature of Reality, the Bible, God the Father, Jesus Christ, the Holy Spirit, Man, Sin, Salvation, the Church, and Last Things. - THEO 201 Our Savior God: A study of the doctrines of man, sin, and salvation.
-This course includes consideration of human nature, sin, predestination, incarnation, atonement, and our new standing with God. - THEO 301 Christian Doctrine 3: A study of the history and teachings of the religious groups one might encounter in Micronesia.
-Emphasis is placed on defining and defending the historic Christian faith and helping the student personally develop a biblical theology. - THEO 302 The God of the Church and the End of Time: A study of the doctrines of the Church and eschatology.
-Included is an examination of the church's origin, ministry, ordinances, nature, and function.
-It will also include an intensive study of the various eschatological systems and their major themes including death, the intermediate state, the second coming of Christ, judgment, heaven, and hell. - THEO 303 (also PHIL 303) Ethics: A study of the ethical principles of the Bible and how they compare and contrast with other ethical systems.
-Instruction includes case studies and discussion. - THEO 304 Spiritual Warfare: Reviews biblical, historical, and contemporary beliefs in the existence and activity of spiritual beings and forces, with the goal of equipping the student to minister effectively during spiritual conflict. - THEO 402 Faith and Culture: A study of the dynamic interaction between faith and life.
+Students are also introduced to the library and learn basic research skills including the use of the Internet.

+STDY 301 - Research Methods: This course is a concentrated course in research methods; it covers the basics of research, types of information, source evaluation, research paper structure, citations, and formatting.
+Individual and group assignments are major components of the course.

+THEO 100 - Introduction to Christian Doctrine: An introductory survey of evangelical Christian doctrine.
+Each of the following doctrines will be examined: the nature of Reality, the Bible, God the Father, Jesus Christ, the Holy Spirit, Man, Sin, Salvation, the Church, and Last Things.

+THEO 303 (also PHIL 303) - Ethics: A study of the ethical principles of the Bible and how they compare and contrast with other ethical systems.
+Instruction includes case studies and discussion.

+THEO 305 - The God of the Bible (Christian Doctrine 1): A study of bibliology and theology proper, this course concentrates on the doctrines of the authority of the Bible and its revelation of the nature and attributes of God the Father, the Son, and the Holy Spirit.
+In addition, the course focuses on the work of God and the doctrine of the Trinity.

+THEO 306 - Our Savior God (Christian Doctrine 2): A study of christology and soteriology (salvation), this course concentrates on the doctrines of man, sin, and salvation.
+This course includes consideration of human nature, sin, predestination, incarnation, atonement, and our new standing with God.

+THEO 307 - God and the Spirits (Christian Doctrine 3): A study of pneumatology and angelology, this course concentrates on the doctrines of the Holy Spirit and other spiritual beings and forces (pneumatology).
+This course includes reviews of biblical, historical, and contemporary beliefs in the existence and activity of spiritual entities.

+THEO 308 The God of the Church and the End of Time (Christian Doctrine 4): A study of ecclesiology and eschatology, this course concentrates on the doctrines of the church, examining the church's origin, ministry, ordinances, nature, and function (ecclesiology), and the doctrines of various eschatological systems and their major themes including death, the intermediate state, the second coming of Christ, judgment, heaven, and hell (eschatology).

+THEO 402 - Faith and Culture (Christian Doctrine 5): A study of the dynamic interaction between faith and life.
 Students develop confidence in identifying elements in their culture which Christian theology both appreciates and critically evaluates.
 The goal is for the student to be able to apply Christian theology in a local community context.

-- THEO 403 (also PHIL 403) World Religions: A study of major world religions, new religious movements, and traditional or animistic religions one might encounter in Micronesia.
-Emphasis is placed developing a Christian approach to their adherents. - THEO 499 Directed Study: Individual study with frequent instructor/student meetings in the area of theology may be arranged through a faculty member teaching in the subject area.
-Request forms are available in the registrar's office.
+THEO 403 (also PHIL 403) - World Religions: A study of major world religions, new religious movements, and traditional or animistic religions one might encounter in Micronesia.
+Emphasis is placed developing a Christian approach to their adherents.